SueJoan/probable-octo-invention/README.md

 - Monthly orders
 - Yearly sales distributuion
 - State of order
-- Distribution of sales across the world, and also tpye of produts purchased.
+- Distribution of sales across the world, and also type of produts purchased.

 # Tools used
 Google Sheets, Microsoft Excel